Table of Contents

 -

-Mixed-faith couples: Require special attention to religious restrictions and embassy policies.
+Mixed-faith couples require special attention to religious restrictions and embassy policies.

 Preparing Your Marriage Documents